Clear Answers, Clear Process

 Our Promise

-Health-tested parents mean healthier puppies.
-When you adopt from ABCs Puppy Zs, you can feel confident knowing your puppy’s lineage has been screened for the most common genetic and structural issues.
+Health-tested parents produce healthier puppies.
+When you choose ABCs Puppy Zs, you can feel confident knowing your puppy’s lineage has been carefully screened.

-Goldendoodles are a cross between the Poodle and the Golden Retriever, which means they inherit DNA traits and genetic risks from both breeds.
-To ensure the healthiest possible puppies, we run comprehensive DNA background testing on all of our puppy parents, following OFA (Orthopedic Foundation for Animals) recommendations.
+Goldendoodles are a cross between the Poodle and the Golden Retriever, meaning they inherit genetic traits — and potential risks — from both parent breeds.

 Genetic Disease Screening

-We test for a wide range of known hereditary conditions found in Poodles, Golden Retrievers, and Goldendoodles:
+We screen for a wide range of hereditary conditions known to affect Poodles, Golden Retrievers, and Goldendoodles.

 Understanding Shedding Genetics (SD-IC)

-Shedding traits in Goldendoodles are determined by a combination of Poodle and Golden Retriever coat genetics.
+Shedding traits in Goldendoodles are influenced by the interaction between Poodle and Golden Retriever coat genetics, particularly the SD and IC loci.

-See our Combined SD and IC Loci Shedding Chart below for how different genetic combinations impact shedding:
+See our Combined SD and IC Loci Shedding Chart below for a visual breakdown:

-Our Promise: Whether your family is looking for a Low-Shedding Goldendoodle or is comfortable with Low-to-Moderate, our testing ensures we can guide you to the right match.
-Every puppy we raise comes from carefully health-tested parents, giving you peace of mind alongside the perfect temperament.
+Our Promise: Whether your family is seeking a Low-Shedding Goldendoodle or is comfortable with Low-to-Moderate, our testing allows us to guide you confidently.

-At ABCs Puppy Zs, puppy health is our top priority.
-As one of the nation’s most reputable Goldendoodle breeders, we are committed to raising puppies that are not only happy and well-socialized but also set up for a lifetime of health and companionship.
+At ABCs Puppy Zs, puppy health is our highest priority.
+We are committed to raising Goldendoodles that are not only well-socialized and loved, but also given the strongest possible health foundation.

 Veterinary Care & Checkups

-• Every litter receives a comprehensive veterinary examination at around 7–8 weeks of age.
+• Every litter receives a comprehensive veterinary examination at approximately 7–8 weeks of age.

 Vaccinations & Preventative Care

-• Broad Spectrum Dewormer – Protects against Hookworms, Roundworms, Tapeworms, and Whipworms
+• Broad Spectrum Dewormer – Protection against common intestinal parasites

-You’ll receive full vaccination records and documentation when your puppy goes home.
+You will receive complete vaccination documentation when your puppy goes home.

 Long-Term Health Assurance